bain3/pronotepy/docs/source/quickstart.rst

 Homework
 ^^^^^^^^
-To access the users homework use the :meth:`.Client.homework` method.
+To access the user's homework use the :meth:`.Client.homework` method.

 .. code-block:: python